European Australians: Demographics

 Notably, Australia does not collect statistics on the racial origins of its residents, instead collecting data at each five-yearly census on distinct ancestries, of which each census respondent may choose up to two.
 At the 2021 census, the number of ancestry responses categorised within European ancestral groups as a proportion of the total population amounted to 57.2% (including 46% North-West European and 11.2% Southern and Eastern European).
 It is impossible to quantify the precise proportion of the population with European ancestry.
 For instance, many census recipients nominated two European ancestries, tending towards an overcount.
 Conversely, 29.9% of census recipients nominated "Australian" ancestry (categorised within the Oceanian ancestry group although the Australian Bureau of Statistics has stated that most of them are likely to have at least partial Anglo-Celtic European ancestry), tending towards an undercount.

 At the 2021 census, the most commonly nominated European ancestries were as set out in the following table.

 Historical demographics

 Australia enumerated its population by race between 1911 and 1966, by racial-origin in 1971 and 1976, and by self-declared ancestry since 1986.
 From 1986 onwards, only estimates can be obtained from ancestry.
 The 1991 and 1996 census did not include a question on ancestry.

 The following table shows the proportion of Australian residents nominating European race or ancestry at various points in history.
+In 2021, 29.9% of census recipients nominated "Australian" ancestry (categorised within the Oceanian ancestry group.
+The Australian Bureau of Statistics has stated that most of them are likely to have at least partial Anglo-Celtic European ancestry).

+Ancestral origins

-The following table shows the numbers of Australians claiming various European ancestries at selected historical intervals.
+The following table shows the numbers of Australians claiming various European ancestries at selected national census historical intervals.

+European born population

 The following table shows the proportions of European-born and British Isles-born residents at various points in history.